Chang-CH/self-hosted/docker/media-center/setup.md

-# Docker media center setup
+# Jellyfin setup

+This setup includes setting up jellyfin, as well as all the other services required to run jellyfin.

 This guide follows the original [dmc guide](https://github.com/EdyTheCow/docker-media-center), albeit modified a little.